nimrodkingston/Stable-Matching-games-calculator/README.md

 In the shown formatting spaces represents a seperation between elements and a newline represents seperated rows.
 It should also be noted that all matrix inputs must be square (i.e. have dimensions NxN) otherwise the input will not be accepted.

-The inputs for the ordering of transfer proposals phi and the approixmation value epsilon is shown:
+The inputs for the ordering of transfer proposals Φ and the approixmation value ε is shown:

 ![value input](https://user-images.githubusercontent.com/55467605/217378957-0289dce7-f8f0-4c4b-952a-5e4365efb76f.jpg)

+The ordering Φ is in the form of a list of indexes where the values 0 to (N/2)-1 represents players in the set M and values in the range (N/2)-1 to N-1 represents players in the set W. The values can be in any order and can even be repeated as long as there is at least one of each value in the range 0 to N-1 in Φ.

+The value ε for the approximation test can take any float value the user chooses.